 No. A scanned copy or a web version may be uploaded when you submit your online application.
 Faxing an original transcript or web printout to us separately is also acceptable.

 You should address your cover letter “Dear Hiring Committee”.
 There are several program managers who review applications, and your application will likely by reviewed by different people if you are applying for multiple positions.

-While application consideration begins in October for previous staff members and in December for applicants without prior CTY Summer Programs experience.
+Application consideration begins in October for previous staff members and in December for applicants without prior CTY Summer Programs experience.
 However, there is no cutoff date.
 We continue hiring on an as-needed basis through the beginning of the programs.
-However, the earlier that we receive your application, the more likely it will be that there is an available position that matches your interest and experience.
+The earlier that we receive your application, the more likely it will be that there is an available position that matches your interest and experience.

 We require at least two references.
 One should be from someone who supervised you in a work experience with kids.
 A second should be from your most recent supervisor in work relevant to CTY.

 This means a work experience where some aspect of your responsibilities would be relevant to the work you would do in the position(s) for which you are applying.
 For instance, if you are applying for a teaching assistant position, we would like a reference from someone who is familiar with your teaching or your academic background.
 This may include a professor or academic advisor with whom you have worked.

 No. If, however, you believe that providing additional references will strengthen your application, you are welcome to do so.

 Yes.
 This is particularly appropriate if you are applying for an instructional position.

 Even though it was not paid employment, because it involved working with children, it is a preferred reference.
 You should provide a reference from the volunteer coordinator or another person who supervised your volunteer work.